That is the sum total of why we procrastinate. As Steel says:

 Before you say some statement is wrong or silly, first challenge yourself to think of a scenario where that statement actually makes sense.
 [The same principle applies for criticizing political decisions, competitors’ moves, etc.]

-Finally, be happy to be proven wrong, like Darwin.
-Remember, you only learn when you lose arguments.
+[Tweet “Be happy to be proven wrong.
+You only learn when you lose arguments.”]

 c.
 How to give feedback better